Banks raise bar on loans to China shipyards, as Beijing targets overcapacity

 "The goal is to gradually cut down the credit but not to kill all of them at one go," said a banking source, who did not want to be named due to the sensitivity of the matter.
 "As the economy is not doing well, banks aren't willing to lend as much anyway."

-The size of outstanding loans at shipyards is unclear, but many banks are involved in handing out these loans, including top commercial banks such as Industrial and Commercial Bank of China (ICBC), China Construction Bank, Agricultural Bank of China, Bank of China Ltd and Bank of Communications.
+The size of outstanding loans at shipyards is unclear, but many banks are involved in handing out these loans, including top commercial banks such as Industrial and Commercial Bank of China (ICBC) (601398.SS), China Construction Bank (601939.SS), Agricultural Bank of China (601288.SS), Bank of China Ltd (601988.SS) and Bank of Communications (601328.SS).

 ICBC declined to comment on lending to shipyards when contacted by Reuters.
 Other banks could not be reached immediately.